Is It Time for an Intervention?

 - Become educated on the disease of addiction, treatment options, and recovery.
 Knowledge is power.
-The more families know regarding what to expect, the better equipped everyone is to deal with things that may come up.
+The more families know about what to expect, the better-equipped everyone is to deal with things that may come up.

 - Cite specific instances highlighting how addiction has been personally harmful.
 Stick to evidence and details of these events and try not to deviate.

 - Stay assertive (not aggressive).
 Use “I” statements about these events and how they have had a direct impact personally.

 - Write it down.
 Having thoughts and evidence on paper can help to keep things on track.

 - Stay positive and work on being supportive and caring.
 Individuals should first feel loved and encouraged to get help.

 - Research treatment options ahead of time.
 It may even be helpful to reach out to the treatment facilities and reserve a space so that the person can go directly into a treatment program after the intervention meeting.